fredneedsausername/GateKeeper/DESIGN-DOCUMENT.md

 ## Base template

-The base template roughly follows the paint drawing of it, that is an external part of this document.
+The base template features a

 ## Login